mfaisal59/EpONet/README.md

 #These command will populate the `./models/` folder with trained models.
 ```

-iv.
-Download our pre-computed Epipolar Score, Optical Flow, motion Images and JPEGImages for two test sequences from DAVIS Dataset.
+###### 4) Download our pre-computed Epipolar Score, Optical Flow, motion Images and JPEGImages for two test sequences from DAVIS Dataset.

 ```
 cd EpONet/